Archive for the ‘Millionaire’ category

 When $20 was a lot of money!

 I once found about ten $20 dollar bills stuffed up on top of the kitchen cabinet as a kid!
-I quite literally though I found some hidden treasure from the previous owners of the house and that I was rich!
+I quite literally thought I found some hidden treasure from the previous owners of the house and that I was rich!
 At that point (I was 6 or 7), and I had never seen that much money.

 At such a young age I thought I was rich!
 Heck, I even wanted to keep it a secret from my parents!
 My morals got the best of me though, and I told my mom about my discovery.
 She actually scolded me, telling me that I shouldn’t be getting into things.
 During the scolding, she told me she hides money for rainy days, and if I find other such hidden money… to leave it be.